matej-kotrba/effio/README.md

 ## Techstack
 #### About techstack
-- This techstack is inspired by [Theo's](https://www.youtube.com/@t3dotgg) T3 stack with replacement of Next with SvelteKit, main purpose of this techstack is to create serverless web application using modern technologies with typesafety and for the most part without the need of own server
+- This techstack is inspired by [Theo's](https://www.youtube.com/@t3dotgg) T3 stack with replacement of Next with SvelteKit, main purpose of this techstack is to create typesafe serverless application using cloud based providers without need of own server

+> “The name is Sveltegen” - @ThePrimeagen

 ### Used technologies:
 - SvelteKit